Khovanov homotopy type, periodic links and localizations: Equivariant flow categories

 Let $\cC$ be an equivariant cubical flow category.
 For any $H \subset G$ define the \emph{$H$-fixed subcategory} $\cC^H$ in the following way. \begin{itemize} \item The objects of $\cC^H$ are those objects of $\cC$ that are fixed under the action of $H$, that is $\Ob(\cC^H)=\Ob(\cC)^H$; \item The morphisms between objects are given by fixed point submanifolds, that is,

-\item The grading of $x\in\Ob(\cC)^H$ is $\dim \gr_{G}(x)^{H}$. \end{itemize} \begin{remark} If $H$ is a normal subgroup of $G$ (in the paper we work with $G$ cyclic, so this is always the case), it is possible to endow $\cC^H$ with the structure of a $G/H$-equivariant flow category. \end{remark} We will now give an instance of an $H$-fixed subcategory, that is the most important in our approach. \begin{proposition} Let $H$ be a subgroup of $\Z_m$ and consider $\Cubes(n)$ for $\sigma \in \Sn$ such that $\sigma^m=id$.
+\item The grading of $x\in\Ob(\cC)^H$ is $\dim \gr_{G}(x)^{H}$. \end{itemize} \begin{remark} If $H$ is a normal subgroup of $G$ (in the paper we work with $G$ cyclic, so any subgroup of $G$ is normal), it is possible to endow $\cC^H$ with the structure of a $G/H$-equivariant flow category. \end{remark} We will now give an instance of an $H$-fixed subcategory that is the most important in our approach. \begin{proposition} Let $H$ be a subgroup of $\Z_m$ and consider $\Cubes(n)$ for $\sigma \in \Sn$ such that $\sigma^m=id$.
 Then there is a functor ${\rH}\colon \Cubes(n)^H\to\Cube(n')$ that induces an isomorphism of categories.